SwedbankPay/developer.swedbankpay.com/payments/swish/redirect.md

 ![Consumer paying with Swish using Swedbank Pay] [swish-redirect-image]{:width="467px" height="364px"}

+## Operations

+The API requests are displayed in the [purchase flow](#purchase-flow-3).
+Swish is a one-phase payment instrument that is based on sales transactions not involving `capture` or `cancellation` operations.
+The options you can choose from when creating a payment with key operation set to value `Purchase` are listed below.

 {% include alert.html type="success" icon="link" body="**Defining
 `callbackUrl`**: When implementing a scenario, it is optional to set a `callbackUrl` in the `POST` request.
 If `callbackUrl` is set Swedbank Pay will